laravel-enso/documentation/docs/packages/data-import.md

   - a string value for the issue.

 You may use these methods to add any required issues for the data that fails your custom validation logic.

+## Excel Seeder
+When seeding your database, you may use regular seeders and fill your tables with random data (as configured) but when you have specific data, you may want to set the proper data from the beginning.

+Where there's more than one way to achieve this, the Excel Seeder class permits you to seed your table by using data provided in an excel file.

+The `ExcelSeeder` file extends the `Illuminate\Database\Seeder` and only requires a `type` parameter - the name of the excel file.

+The file needs to be stored in the `storage/app/files` folder and must have an `xlsx` extension.

 ## Publishes